jpmorgan-payments/unicorn-finance/app/server/README.md

 ## Running the server

-For the server to hit JP Morgan APIs you will need to create a ssl certificate and upload it to developer.jpmorgan.com Please reach out to your technical implementation manager for further help.
+For the server to hit J.P.
+Morgan APIs you will need to create a ssl certificate and upload it to developer.jpmorgan.com Please reach out to your technical implementation manager for further help.

 1. Store your certs in a folder that is included in .gitignore (eg. certs)